I would venture a guess that my ingress into Tikkun Olam is different than most, as it emerged from a place of hate.

 The sweet treat symbolizes more than just the sweet new year Jews hope to be blessed with.
 The apple also represents Gan Eden, or the Garden of Eden, as we celebrate the anniversary of the creation of Adam and Eve.

 Fish head (yes fish head!)

 Since Rosh Hashanah means “head of the year” in Hebrew, many Sephardic Jews will feast on the head of a fish.
 In Jewish culture, fish represents fertility and abundance, and metaphorically the head represents being a leader and not a follower.

 The pomegranate, or rimon, is special for several reasons.
 The Torah consists of 613 mitzvot.
 It is also said that the pomegranate consists of 613 seeds, which is why we eat it on Rosh Hashanah.
 But there's another link between pomegranates and the Jewish New Year -- just as the fruits are full of seeds, we hope we'll be similarly full of merits in the coming year.
-For some, preparing a pomegranate can be intimidating, but with this easy tutorial you will be able to deseed a pomegranate without the big mess.

 We love Yotam Ottolenghi’s “Jerusalem” cookbook for many reasons, and this delicious Roasted cauliflower, hazelnut and pomegranate seed salad is no exception.